KPIs: Why Your Business Should Ditch ‘Performance’ Indicators and Start ‘Predicting’ the Future

 Key Predictive Indicators = “Predictive” equals “future” (Click to tweet)

 Predictive indicators measure activity – the activity (input) that drives the outcomes (sales, leads generated, business growth).
 Predictive indicators are input measures, not output measures.
 They are leading indicators, not lagging indicators.
 Get inputs right and your business future is a bright one.

 “The idea of a car dashboard is a perfect example of Key Predictive Indicators working well.
 You know these are great KPIs because they drive action (pun intended).

 When the red oil light comes on then action gets taken, oil is added.
-If the KPI is ignored and no action taken then the car is going to breakdown, potentially catastrophically.
+If the KPI is ignored and no action is taken, then the car is going to breakdown – potentially catastrophically.

 A great KPI drives action in your business too.

 When Paul checked on his bathroom scales after his recent trip to Italy the scales showed he’d put weight on.
 Challenging as this is Paul focused not on the performance indicator (the scales) but instead obsessed about the action KPI – how many times he runs and swims each week.
 Paul’s obsession with this input exercise KPI quickly changed the scales (output).